IUNA AI

 For our customers, checking the correct wheel/tyre combinations before delivery to the vehicle manufacturer is a major challenge.
 Due to the increasing diversification and individualization of tires, rims and valve caps, the requirements for precision and accuracy in tire assembly have risen sharply in recent years.

-Thanks to the IUNA AI scanner, it is now possible to automate this inspection process.
-The IUNA AI scanner compares the color and shape of the valve cap and the valve on the image and compares this information with the target value from the database.
+Thanks to the IUNA Assembly Inspector, it is now possible to automate this inspection process.
+The IUNA Assembly Inspector compares the color and shape of the valve cap and the valve on the image and compares this information with the target value from the database.
 This use of industrial computer vision and AI technology avoids errors and returns even before delivery.

 Further development of the IUNA Auto Scanner for use in the final assembly (finish)